26 Types of Moths in Washington State

 by Wildreturn is licensed under CC BY 2.0

 The Laugher Moth (Charada deridens) Is one of the many fascinating types of Moths in Washington State.
-This moth has a very unique, eye-catching look.
+This month has a very unique, eye-catching look.

 It features a light brown body with three orange stripes running down the back and two yellow stripes on each wing.
 It also has small white spots and a red and black face.

-These types of Moths in Washington State are generally found flying at night around streetlights and in woodland clearings and meadows.
+These Moths in Washington State are generally found flying at night around streetlights and in woodland clearings and meadows.

 The Laugher Moth feeds on nectar from flowers, often hovering near blooming plants like daisies and clover during the day.